Daniel-car1/nd00333_AZMLND_C2-master/starter_files/README.md

 # Your Project Title Here

 *TODO:* Write an overview to your project.
-Investigating the Bank Marketing dataset with ML tooling provided by Microsoft Azure Machine Learning studio
+Investigating the [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) with Machine Learning methods using the Microsoft Azure ML studio and the Python SDK.

 ## Architectural Diagram
 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.